ESBenchmark/ESBench/docs/guide/toolchains.md

 Following example runs the suite on Firefox, Webkit, and Chromium using [Playwright](https://playwright.dev).

 First install playwright and a builder (Vite).
-The builder is needed because browser and Node have a different import resolving algorithm, and ESBench does not handle that, so suites need to be built to transform imports.

 ```shell
 pnpm add -D playwright vite
 ```

+> [!INFO]
+> The builder is needed because browser and Node have a different import resolving algorithm, and ESBench does not handle that, so suites need to be built to transform imports.

+Then add builder & executors to config:

 ::: code-group
 ```javascript [esbench.config.js]